heitor57/sequence-aware-ids/README.md

 # Fast Sequence-aware Neural Networks for Intrusion Detection

-This repository contains code and resources for developing and testing Sequence-aware Neural Networks for intrusion detection using the IEC 60870-5-104 Intrusion Detection Dataset.
+This repository contains code and resources for developing and testing Sequence-Aware Neural Networks for intrusion detection using the IEC 60870-5-104 Intrusion Detection Dataset.
+The work presented here is part of the work titled "Real-time Intrusion Detection with Sequence-Aware Neural Networks for the Internet of Medical Things," which was submitted to the IEEE Virtual Conferences on Communications (VCC) 2024 on September 1st, 2024.

 ## Create the Conda environment
 Create the environment using the provided `spec-file.yml` file: